T. S. Radhakrishnan

 Radhakrishnan was born on 5 November 1957 in Ernakulam, as the son of Sankaranarayana Iyer and Subbulakshmi Ammal.
 He is the seventh of their nine children.
 He was trained in Carnatic music by Tripunithura K.C.
 Kalyanasundaram Bhagavathar, Tanjore Subramania Bhagavathar, and Dr. S. Ramanathan.
+But he has not performed any Carnatic concert till date.

-He composed his first album "Harisree Prasadam" with ten songs in 1980 collaborating with Malayalam lyricist R. K. Damodaran and singers P Jayachandran, Kanhagad Ramachandran, Kavalam Sreekumar, Junior Mehaboob and Usha Manoharan.
+He composed his first album "Harisree Prasadam" with ten songs in 1980 collaborating with Malayalam lyricist R. K. Damodaran and singers P. Jayachandran, Kanhagad Ramachandran, Kavalam Sreekumar, Junior Mehaboob and Usha Manoharan.
 His earliest collaborations with K. J. Yesudas were the albums "Thulasi Theertham" in 1986,"Ganga Theertham Vol. 1" in 1989, both produced by Yesudas' label Tharangini Records.

 Radhakrishnan played bass guitar for the western music band Hijackers for eight years before he began composing devotional music.
 Now he rarely touches guitar, and fully engages in devotional music.
-He is married to Padma, and has two children - a son named Shankar Vinayak, and a daughter named Lakshmi, both of them who follow their father's path.
+He is married to Padma, and has two children - a son named Shankar Vinayak, and a daughter named Lakshmi, both of them who follow their father's path, despite having career of their own.
 He is also a devotee of Sathya Sai Baba, and regularly visits Puttaparthi since the start of his career.